Ephrem-ETH/E2E-ASR-pytorch/README.md

 # E2E ASR experiments on Librispeech
-This experiment is done on 100 hours of librispeech data for the task of E2E ASR using an intermediate character level representation and Connectionist Temporal Classifications(CTC) loss function by transforming the coorsponding transcription each utterance of both training and development set from sequence of words to sequence of characters by adding additional character(">") at the end of each word in the transcription file.
-We used a CTC beam search decoder to reverse back the sequence of characters to word.
-Statistical language model is also used for scoring the beams to improve performace of the beam search decoder.
+This experiment is conducted on 100 hours of librispeech data for the task of E2E ASR using an intermediate character level representation and Connectionist Temporal Classifications(CTC) loss function.

+Transforming transcription of both train and dev set from sequence of words to sequence of characters by adding additional character(">") at the end of each word of the transcription is required to train the CTC model on character level.

+We used a beam search decoding strategy to decode the model output and return word transcription.